aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion: Introduction

 \section{Introduction}

-\textbf{Background.} Repository-level (Repo-level) code completion aims to complete an unfinished code file based on the code contexts of the repository \cite{RepoCoder,GraphCoder,CoCoMIC}.
-The input of repo-level code completion typically is a long code context containing thousands of tokens.
-In recent years, Large Language Models have achieved State-Of-The-Art (SOTA) performance in code completion, \eg aiXcoder-7B \cite{aixcoder}.
-To process such long code contexts, the context windows of LLMs are often large, \eg 16,384 tokens.
+Repository-level (Repo-level) code completion aims to complete an unfinished code file based on the in-file context and cross-file context within the current repository \cite{RepoCoder,GraphCoder,CoCoMIC}.
+The cross-file context typically contains different types of information across files (\eg relevant APIs \cite{CoCoMIC} and similar code \cite{RepoCoder,GraphCoder}) and is lengthy (up to thousands of tokens).
+In recent years, Large Language Models (LLMs) have achieved State-Of-The-Art (SOTA) performance in repo-level code completion \cite{aixcoder,DeepSeek-Coder,CodeLlama}.
+To process the long cross-file context, the context windows of LLMs are often large, \eg 16,384 tokens.

-\textbf{Motivations.} However, we found that existing LLMs may ignore the information within long contexts in repo-level code completion.
+However, we found that existing LLMs struggle to fully utilize information within the cross-file context in repo-level code completion.
 Our motivation stems from two observations.
-First, recent studies \cite{Lost_in_the_Middle1,Lost_in_the_Middle2} of the natural language process have revealed that LLMs struggle to utilize all the information provided in long contexts effectively.
-For example, LLMs fail to pass simple probing tasks such as Needle-in-the-Haystack, which asks LLMs to recall specific texts in long contexts.
+First, recent studies \cite{Lost_in_the_Middle1,Lost_in_the_Middle2} revealed that LLMs fail to pass simple probing tasks such as Needle-in-the-Haystack, which asks LLMs to recall specific text segments in long contexts.
 Second, we conducted a preliminary experiment and found similar problems in repo-level code completion.
-For example, LLMs overlook the relevant APIs and similar code in input contexts.
+For example, LLMs fail to utilize relevant APIs and similar code presented in the cross-file context.
 Section \ref{sec:motivating_ex} shows two examples and detailed analyses.
-However, recent studies \cite{RepoCoder,GraphCoder,RLCoder} focus on how to extract relevant contexts and ignore this inherent limitation of LLMs.
+However, recent studies \cite{RepoCoder,GraphCoder,RLCoder} focus on how to extract relevant context and ignore this severe limitation.
+Consequently, a pressing research question arises: \textit{How to make LLMs fully utilize the information in the cross-file context?}

-We think the above limitation is caused by the unintentional bias hidden in the pre-training of LLMs.
-Current pre-training pipelines concatenate multiple code files to make a training sequence and train LLMs to generate the sequence auto-regressively.
-However, the correlation between these code files within a training sequence is often sparse or nonexistent.
-For example, StarCoder \cite{StarCoder} randomly samples files from 300 million files to construct a training sequence.
-It means the prior files provide little information for predicting the subsequent files.
-Such pre-training data may inadvertently introduce a bias into LLMs, \ie relying on nearby contexts and ignoring long-range contexts.
-This bias further causes LLMs to ignore valuable information in long code contexts, thereby hurting the accuracy of repo-level code completion.